 For the purposes of calculating FFO and AFFO per Unit, class B limited partnership units ("Class B LP Units") of True North Commercial Limited Partnership are included as Units outstanding on both a basic and diluted basis.
-Diluted amounts assume the conversion of any vested, unexercised and in the money Unit options of the REIT.
+Diluted amounts assume the conversion of any vested, unexercised and in the money Unit options and incentive Units of the REIT.